 Amazed by this story?
 Share it with other pet lovers.

-Bringing a pet into her life wasn’t planned, but when Kim Stawicki of Irwin, Penn., came across an online posting of an Irish Setter who needed a home, she couldn’t resist.
-Kim and the foster parents made several trips back and forth to Ohio visiting Dottie before finally bringing her home for good.
+Bringing a pet into her life wasn’t planned, but when Kim Stawicki of Irwin, Penn., came across an online posting for Dottie, an Irish setter who needed a home, she couldn’t resist.
 All was well, until one day when things took a turn for the unexpected.
-While playing outside, Dottie suffered a terrifying fall into a heated pond that resulted in Dottie and Kim both being electrocuted.
+While playing outside, Dottie suffered a terrifying fall into a heated pond that resulted in her and Kim both being electrocuted.
 This shocking situation and speedy recovery earned Dottie the title of March’s “Most Unusual Claim of the Month” by Nationwide, the nation’s first and largest provider of pet health insurance.

 The incident happened about a year after Dottie joined the family, including Kim and fellow pups, Maggie and Pippa.
-Dottie and her siblings are all well accustomed to roaming the backyard, and are exceptionally well acquainted with the seven-foot-wide pond.
-As the pups enjoy their time outside, Kim can normally find them near the pond watching the fish swim.
+Dottie and her siblings are all well-accustomed to roaming the backyard, and are exceptionally well-acquainted with the 7-foot-wide pond.
+When the pups are enjoying time outside, Kim can normally find them near the pond watching the fish swim.

 One day, Kim let the dogs into the backyard and periodically checked on them.
-As usual, Kim found Dottie near the pond as she always is, enamored with the fish.
+As usual, she found Dottie near the pond, enamored with the fish.

 “I often find the dogs near the pond.
 Sometimes they’ll slide in after the fish and normally get out right away,” said Kim.
 “This time it was different.
 I saw Dottie in the pond, unable to get out.”